nikazooz/laravel-simplesheet-docs/docs/2.x/architecture/README.md

 #### Starting the Writing process

 The `Simplesheet` manager will then delegate the handling to the `Nikazooz\Simplesheet\Writer`.
 The first action of the `Writer` is to register the event listeners that are registered.
-Next it will create a new `PhpOffice\PhpSpreadsheet\Spreadsheet` instance that we will use to convert our `Export` object to.

 The first event that is raised, is the `BeforeExport` event.
-This is raised just after the `Spreadsheet` instance is created and allows early access to it.
+This is raised just after the `Box\Spout\Writer\WriterInterface` instance is created and allows early access to it.

 #### Multiple sheets